I. Organization and Administration

 24.01 The Bishop shall have the right to set apart for the Order of Deaconess women who will be selected and trained for the ministry.

-Of Lay Readers
+Canon 25 Of Lay Leaders

 25.01 The Rector, at his discretion, may use qualified communicants, male and female, to read the Old Testament Lesson, Psalm, and Epistle Lesson within the context of Morning Prayer, Evening Prayer and Holy Communion.
 This person shall be known as a Lector, and shall receive an annual license from the Diocesan Bishop.

-Of Offenses for which Bishops, Priests and Deacons may be tried
+Canon 26 Of Offenses for which Bishops, Priests and Deacons may be tried

 26.01 A Bishop, Priest or Deacon of this Church shall be liable to Presentment and trial for the following offenses, crime or immorality;

 (a) holding or teaching publicly or privately and advisedly, any doctrine contrary to that held by this Church;